cornell-netlab/pifo-trees-artifact/README.md

 4. Run `dune test`.
 This will run the same PCAPS through automatically generated versions of the above schedulers, now running against automatically generated binary topologies.
 Again, it will save these outputs in temporary files, which you can again ignore.
 5. Now run `python3 pcaps/plot.py; open *.png`.
 This will access our temporary files and run them through our visualizer.
 The PNG files generated are exactly as shown in tables 1, 2, and 3 of the paper.
 Note that, for all `alg_name`, `alg_name.png` and `alg_name_bin.png` look the same; this is exactly the point of our compilation algorithm: we have moved automatically to an entirely new (binary) topology, but have observed no appreciable loss in performance or change in behavior.

+There is no second version of HPFQ, as it is already a binary scheduler.
+The point of this visualization is to show a scheduling algorithm that could not have been achieved without a hierarchical PIFO tree.
+It is impossible to implement this scheduler using a PIFO or using a flat ternary PIFO tree: tall skinny trees are more expressive than short fat trees.

 ## Extension